carpentries/trainers/README.md

 - Jesse Sadler (secretary)
 - Jon Wheeler

-## 2025 Meeting Schedule
+## 2026 Meeting Schedule

 Instructor Trainer Community meetings are open only to members of the Instructor Trainer community and invited guests.
-Meeting times are listed on the [Community Calendar](https://carpentries.org/community/#community-events).
+Meetings are the first Thursday of the month at 14:00 UTC and 23:00 UTC.
+They are listed on the [Community Calendar](https://carpentries.org/community/events/).
+Meetings typically include pre- and post-training discussion and broader discussion on a specific topic.
 Meeting topics may be proposed by any member of the community.
 Meeting topics may be proposed via this repository (ideally) or by [email](mailto:instructor.training@carpentries.org).
 To submit a suggest a meeting topic here, please visit the [Discussions tab](https://github.com/carpentries/trainers/discussions) and create a Discussion topic (or add a comment to an existing topic if appropriate).
 In the text of your topic/comment, please include a request to discuss at a Trainer meeting.
 You may wish to specify whether you think a short discussion (during a standard meeting after pre/post workshop conversations) or a dedicated meeting would be more appropriate.

-Primary meetings are always held; "As Needed" meetings are held only if there is a scheduled topic for that day.
 If you would like to propose cancellation of a scheduled meeting due to holidays or other widespread conflicts, please submit an [Issue](https://github.com/carpentries/trainers/issues) with this request for consideration by the Instructor Trainers Leadership Committee or send an [email](mailto:instructor.training@carpentries.org) to The Carpentries Core Team.

-2025
-Feb 6 - (Primary) - pre/post discussion
-Feb 20 (As Needed)
-Mar 6 (Primary) - pre/post discussion
-Mar 20 (As Needed)
+- Feb 5
+- Mar 5
-Apr 3 Reserved for Leadership elections
+- Apr 2 (Reserved for Leadership elections)
-Apr 17 (As Needed)
-May 1 (Primary) - pre/post discussion
-May 15 (As Needed)
-June 5 (Primary) - pre/post discussion
-June 19 (As Needed)
-July 3 - (Primary) - pre/post discussion
-July 17 (As Needed)
-Aug 7 (Primary) - pre/post discussion
-Aug 21 (As Needed)
-Sept 4 (Primary) - pre/post discussion
-Sept 18 (As Needed)
-Oct 2 (Primary) - pre/post discussion
-Oct 16 (As Needed)
-Nov 6 (Primary) - pre/post discussion
-Nov 20 (As Needed)
-Dec 4 (Primary) - pre/post discussion
-Dec 18 (As Needed)
+- May 7
+- June 4
+- July 2
+- Aug 6
+- Sept 3
+- Oct 1
+- Nov 5
+- Dec 3